Girl's Historical Clothing: Chronological Listings--the 20th Century

 The 1960s

 Major changes occurred in the 1960s.
-Dresses began the decade at knee length, but by the end of the decade were much shorter.
-The traditional dresses still common in the early 1960s began to give way to jeans and other casual styles by the end of the decade.
+Dresses began the decade at knee length, but by the end of the decade much shorter lengths were fashionable.
+The traditional dresses for girls still common in the early 1960s began to give way to jeans and other casual styles by the end of the decade.
 Schools in America had increasing difficulty enforcing dress codes requiring girls to wear dresses.
 European girls still wore dresses to school, although the Paris School Riots signaled the beginning of changes in Europe.
 The riots had a major impact on French fashions and culture.
 As France plays such an important role in world fashion, the impact of the riots were much broader than just France.
+Smocks were still worn to school, but were declining in popularity.
+The Soviet Union was unaffeced.
+In fact they became even more traditioal Girls wore dark uniform dresses with white pinafores.

 The 1970s